teracyhq/blog/source/_posts/2016-12-20-teracy-dev-the-only-truly-universal-productive-development-platform-with-docker-on-macos-linux-and-windows.markdown

 - https://github.com/adlogix/docker-machine-nfs
 - others...

-However, those existing projects that do not really resolve all the problems or do not reflect our vision for a productive development platform.
+However, those existing projects do not really resolve all the problems or do not reflect our vision for a productive development platform.

-You could check out our [vision for teracy-dev](/2016/08/19/teracy-dev-vision/) for such the productive development platform.
+You can check out our [vision for teracy-dev](/2016/08/19/teracy-dev-vision/) for such the productive development platform.

 That is the reason why we created `teracy-dev`.
 We've been using and loving it for more than 3 years